PlanktoScope/PlanktoScope/documentation/docs/setup/hardware/v2.6/kit/index.md

 ![Cabling_toolings](images/Cabling_toolings.JPG "Cabling_toolings")

-You willl also need, in addition to the component themselves, some consumable:
+You will also need, in addition to the component themselves, some consumable:
 #### Consumable:

 - [ ] Heat Shrink Black